What if you want to makes changes to the files contained in one of your dependencies before you use it?

 1. Implement a Transform: You define an artifact transform by creating a class that implements the TransformAction interface.
 This class specifies how the input artifact should be transformed into the output artifact.

-2. Declare request Attributes: Attributes (key-value pairs used to describe different variants of a component) like org.gradle.usage=java-api and org.gradle.usage=java-runtime are used to specify the desired artifact format/type.
+2. Declare request Attributes: Attributes (key-value pairs used to describe different variants of a component) like org.gradle.usage=java-api and org.gradle.usage=java-runtime are used to specify the desired artifact format or type.

 1. Implement a Transform

-A transform is usually implemented as an abstract class.
-The class implements the TransformAction interface.
+A transform is typically written as an abstract class that implements the TransformAction interface.
 It can optionally have parameters defined in a separate interface.

 Each transform has exactly one input artifact.
 It must be annotated with the @InputArtifact annotation.

 Then, you implement the transform(TransformOutputs) method from the TransformAction interface.
-This is where you implement the work the transform should do when triggered.
-The method has the TransformOutputs as an argument that defines what the transform produces.
+This method’s implementation defines what the transform should do when triggered.
+The method has a TransformOutputs parameter that you use to tell Gradle what artifacts the transform produces.

 Here, MyTransform is the custom transform action that converts a jar artifact to a transformed-jar artifact: